-I had my sweet little girl all to myself for about 5 weeks before having to go back to work postpartum.
-I know, I know—maternity leave in the United States is a little (a lot) behind the times.
+I had my sweet little girl all to myself for about 5 weeks before having to return to work postpartum.
+I know I know—maternity leave in the United States is a little (a lot) behind the times.
 It was a new job, though, and one that I loved.
 But I definitely didn’t want to leave her while she was so young.

 I’m among those fortunate enough to live near family.
 I would at least be able to take great comfort in knowing she was loved.
-Also, cared for in an individualized environment that I trusted to the hilt.
-I was encouraged by many to leave her in my husband’s care for a few hours as a “test run” prior to returning to work: both for her benefit and mine.
+I also cared for in an individualized environment that I trusted to the hilt.
+Many encouraged me to leave her in my husband’s care for a few hours as a “test run” before returning to work, both for her benefit and mine.

 We’d been attached at the hip (read: nipple) for her entire little life.
 Also, we needed to make sure we’d both adjust to these big changes well.
-I left her and her papa both with a full stomach, and set out to go get a much-needed pedicure and grab some groceries.
+I left her and her papa with a full stomach and set out to get a much-needed pedicure and grab some groceries.
 It was only for a few hours, right?

-I’ve been reading parenting blogs and websites for so long now that I genuinely expected to excitedly burst out of my car at the salon, singing Jason Derulo’s “Solo” all while sucking down a still-cold drink.
+I’ve been reading parenting blogs and websites for so long now that I had this unrealistic postpartum expectation that I’d excitedly burst out of my car at the salon, singing Jason Derulo’s “Ridin Solo,” all while sucking down a still-cold drink.

 I sat in my car nervously at the salon and texted my husband.
 “She’s asleep,” he confirmed.
 I felt a bit more at ease as I calmly emerged from my car.

 Sweet.
 Alone.
 Time.
 Is there anything as glorious and relaxing as a pedicure?

 I wasn’t focused on the massage my calves were receiving and instead noticed a baby’s cry in the distance, which made me see I’d sprung a leak.